-The health of a lawn depends on four factors: healthy soil, appropriate plantings, thick grass, and regular maintenance.
+The health of your lawn depends on four factors: good soil, appropriate plantings, thick grass, and regular maintenance.

 It’s so obvious it seems barely worth saying, but healthy soil will support healthy grass, and unhealthy soil won’t.
 Healthy soil provides air, water, and nutrients to plants.
 To do this, it must have good structure and contain adequate nutrients.
 Soil structure refers to the size, clumping, and spacing of the particles that make up the soil, and plays a critical role in root growth and in access to water, oxygen, and nutrients.
 The soil must be able to retain water long enough for plants to get what they need, but it must also allow the water to drain, so that the roots have access to oxygen.
 (Yes, roots need oxygen too.)